Team2556/FRC-2025/README.md

 # RobotPython2025
- Fresh start ; created for the 2025 season; transition to python
+ Fresh start; created for the 2025 season; transition to python

  # FRC Robot Project